dboddie-canonical-work/disgorged-docs/the-dm-crypt-interface.rst

 --------------

-.. _the-dm-crypt-interface-heading--dev-details:
+.. _the-dm-crypt-interface-dev-details:

 Developer details
 -----------------

+:ref:`Auto-connect <interface-management-auto-connections>`: no

-`Auto-connect <interface-management.md#the-dm-crypt-interface-heading--auto-connections>`__: no :ref:`Super-privileged <super-privileged-interfaces>`: yes
+:ref:`Super-privileged <super-privileged-interfaces>`: yes

 Often, *dm-crypt* is statically linked into the kernel (``CONFIG_DM_CRYPT=y``).
 This is expected when working with custom kernels on projects where disk encryption is required.